Robust Containment Queries over Collections of Rational Parametric Curves via Generalized Winding Numbers: Numerical Experiments and Results

 We first consider a common procedure for ray casting that applies a geometric \textit{binary search} to compute ray-\bezier\ curve intersections~\cite{farin-01-cagd}.
 In this algorithm, we extend from the query a ray in the direction of the closest edge of a bounding box, and recursively bisect the curve until guarantees for potential intersections can be made.
-If a subcurve is approximately linear (see Algorithm \ref{alg:isapproximatelylinear}), then the signed intersection can be recorded.
+If a subcurve is sufficiently linear (see Algorithm~\ref{alg:isapproximatelylinear}) such that an intersection is guaranteed, then the signed intersection can be recorded.
 If the ray does not intersect the subcurve's bounding box, then it can be discarded.
 This procedure converges to points of intersection linearly, and is capable of identifying multiple intersections with the same curve.

-\bezier\ clipping \cite{nishita-90-raytracing,sederberg-90-curveintersections} is a similar procedure, discarding sections of the curve that are guaranteed to have no intersections with the ray.
+\bezier\ clipping~\cite{nishita-90-raytracing,sederberg-90-curveintersections} is a similar procedure, discarding sections of the curve that are guaranteed to have no intersections with the ray.
 However, the convergence of this approach to points of intersection is quadratic, as the curve is instead split into three subcurves at each iteration.

-To make the appropriate comparison to Algorithm~\ref{alg:integerwindingnumber} in the context of nonwatertight geometry, we utilize each \textit{within} the framework described in Algorithm~\ref{alg:windingnumber}.
+To make the appropriate comparison to Algorithm~\ref{alg:integerwindingnumber} in the context of exact winding numbers for non-watertight geometry, we utilize each \textit{within} the framework described in Algorithm~\ref{alg:windingnumber}.
 That is to say, we iterate over each open curve in the model and close it, compute the integer winding number with Algorithm~\ref{alg:integerwindingnumber} or one of the above alternate techniques, and subtract out the contribution of the closure.
-We explicitly note that, while these alternate techniques themselves are well-known in the context of ray-tracing and containment of closed shapes, computing generalized winding numbers this way is, to our knowledge, in itself a novel application of their use.
+We note that, while these alternate techniques themselves are well-known in the context of ray-tracing and containment of closed shapes, computing generalized winding numbers in this way is, to our knowledge, itself a novel application of their use.

 In comparing these three algorithms, there are a number of specific implementation details that govern the wall-time of their evaluation, in particular the use of a spatial index to efficiently handle far away points.
 However, we are concerned with their efficiency in the near-curve regime, where the number of \textit{curve evaluations} (most commonly occurring as a result of a curve bisection) is an effective proxy for computational efficiency between the methods.
 Furthermore, the computation of the exact fractional value for the generalized winding number only involves the evaluation of a single arccosine for each curve in the model, and this cost is equivalent across all three methods.